-- 1. How does the Netflix business model work? - 2.
-Which firms are or have been Netflix's most significant competitors?
+- 1. Describe the two separate Netflix offerings. - 2.
+Which firms are or have been Netflix's most significant competitors in the DVD-by-mail business?
 How do their financial results or performance of their efforts compare to Netflix's efforts? - 3.
-What recent appointment did Reed Hastings accept in addition to his job as Netflix CEO?
-Why is this appointment potentially important for Netflix? - 4.
+What appointments have Reed Hastings accepted in addition to his job as Netflix CEO?
+Why are these appointments potentially important for Netflix? - 4.
 Why did Wal-Mart and Blockbuster managers, as well as Wall Street analysts, underestimate Netflix?
-What issues might you advise analysts and managers to consider so that they avoid making these sorts of mistakes in the future?
+What issues might you advise analysts and managers to consider so that they avoid making these sorts of mistakes in the future? - 5.
+Why did Netflix split its business into two separately billed services, and why did it attempt to split the business in two?
+What did the firm do wrong? - 6.
+Do you think Netflix is right to try to hasten the transition to streaming?
+Why or why not?
+What are the risks in waiting?
+What are the risks in moving too quickly?